Let’s start with a quick Starburst slots review (a NetEnt Starburst online slot machine):

 - big difference between RTP for large and small bet sizes

-This is a fun game that’s representative of the best of online slot play – it’s not going to have a lot of replay value, but the wide range of available bets and ease of play make it a great session starter.
+Starburst slots is a fun game that’s representative of the best of online slot play.
+It’s not going to have a lot of replay value, but the wide range of available bets and ease of play make it a great session starter.

 Released in 2012, Starburst is still pretty much the same 5 reel and 3 row game it’s always been, with 10 pay lines and a relatively low volatility rating.
 NetEnt reports a 96.09% RTP for the base game, though it isn’t always clear which version of the game an online casino is hosting.